 - Remove your jewellery before applying cosmetics, hairspray and other hair products, perfume, hand lotions + sanitizer.

 To ensure the longevity of your jewels, when it's not being worn, it's best to store your jewellery in a jewellery box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.

 Please bring your fine jewellery in to our repair department at our Fergus shop, for periodic maintenance which includes a thorough checking and cleaning.

 Additionally, we sell jewellery cleaning products at both of our store locations.

 We also offer rhodium plating services through our repair department in Fergus.
-Rhodium plating is a process used to coat the existing metal of your jewellery to give it a shiny and clean look- like a brand new ring!
+Rhodium plating is a process used to coat the existing metal of your jewellery to give it a shiny white and clean look- like a brand new ring!
 All gold is naturally yellow, so even white gold will have a faint yellow tinge to it.
 If you prefer the look of pure bright white jewellery, then rhodium plating is a great option for you.